NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Unique follow ups for combo or raw (A and B)
 - 6A(B) changed to be 2BA(B)
 - 6AB(B) removed
+- 4B
-- 4B has less blockstun, making it punishable on block when not spaced
+    - Has less blockstun, making it punishable on block when not spaced
+    - Doesn't push on block
 - 4A
     - Window improved
     - Can activate on projectiles
 - Act4A teleports up and behind the opponent
+- 8B
-- 8B pushes on block
+    - Pushes on block
+    - Damage increased from 12 to 25
+    - Guard damage increased from 12 to 37
+    - Hitbox is active for 6 frames, up from 4
+    - Made a mid, from a high
+    - Made strong power, from medium power
 - 8A projectiles have an additional frame gap between their spawn
 - JB hitboxes made slightly bigger
 - JA throws two shurikens